Orggu

 Yes — foxtail and kodo millet pongal have a glycemic index around 48–50, compared to 73 for rice pongal.
 See the health benefits section above for how each millet affects blood sugar.

-Can I use whole millets instead of rava?
+Can I use whole unpolished millets instead of rava?

 Which is better — foxtail or kodo millet rava for pongal?